genropy/genropy_saved/docs/genro/components/components/th.rst

         fb.field('email',colspan=2)

-    .. note:: in the :ref:`packages_menu`, a resource page needs a different syntax respect to a normal webpage; for more information, check the :ref:`menu_th` documentation section.
+    .. note:: in the :ref:`packages_menu`, a resource page needs a different syntax respect to a normal webpage; for more information, check the :ref:`menu_th` section.

     .. _th_rpc: